-8.3 Subject as expressly provided in these Terms, and except where the Goods are sold to a person dealing as a consumer (within the meaning of the Unfair Contract Terms Act 1977), all warranties, conditions or other terms implied by statute or common law are excluded to the fullest extent permitted by law.
+8.3 Subject as expressly provided in these Terms, and except where the Goods are sold to a person dealing as a consumer (within the meaning of the Consumer Rights Act 2015), all warranties, conditions or other terms implied by statute or common law are excluded to the fullest extent permitted by law.

-8.4 Where the Goods are sold under a consumer transaction (as defined by the Consumer Transactions (Restrictions on Statements) Order 1976) the statutory rights of the Customer are not affected by these Terms.
+8.4 Where the Goods are sold under a consumer Contract the statutory rights of the Customer are not affected by these Terms.

 8.5 All reasonable efforts are taken to avoid contamination of our Goods with Prohibited Substances.
 Any alleged contamination or alleged liability arising from the presence or the alleged presence in any of the Goods of a Prohibited Substance shall be governed by the BETA NOPS Terms & Conditions

-9.1.3 the Customer ceases, or threatens to cease, to carry on business; or
+9.1.3.the Customer suspends, threatens to suspend, ceases or threatens to cease to carry on all or a substantial part of its business; or

 10 Export terms

-10.1 Unless the context otherwise requires, any term or expression which is defined in or given a particular meaning by the provisions of Incoterms shall have the same meaning in these Terms, but if there is any conflict between the provisions of Incoterms and these Terms, the latter shall prevail.
+10.1 Unless the context otherwise requires, any term or expression which is defined in or given a particular meaning by the provisions of Incoterms shall have the same meaning in these Terms